Pierre Hotel robbery

-The Pierre hotel robbery was a January 2, 1972 robbery at The Pierre in New York City.
+The Pierre hotel robbery was a January 2, 1972 robbery at The Pierre Hotel in New York City.
 The robbery netted $3 million (worth $27 million today), and was organized by Samuel Nalo; Robert "Bobby" Comfort, an associate of the Rochester Crime Family; and Christie "the Tic" Furnari, an associate of the Lucchese Crime Family.
 The heist was carried out by several of Furnari's gang burglars.
 This robbery would later be listed in the Guinness Book of World Records as the largest, most successful hotel robbery in history.